asumansuenbuel/rose-studio-templates/docs/README.md

 Placeholders are defined in a scenario class like this one.
 While in "Edit" mode (see toolbar), you can add either backend system or robotic system placeholders.
 During the definition, you need to assign a unique identifier to each of the placeholders; those are the identifiers that are used to refer to the fields with the meta-programming constructs.
 In this class, these are 'sys1' and 'robot1'.

-//! // You can see the placeholder at the top of this page.
+//! // You can see the placeholders at the top of this page.

 While defining the placeholders you can add constraints to them, thus limiting the set of object they can be instantiated with.
 Here, we have added a constraint to the robot placeholder, so that only robot objects where the field "Robot Category" is set to "logistic" are valid instantiations of this placeholder.